-Since early 2020, the world has overcome long periods of isolation and social distancing measures imposed by governments in light of the global pandemic that, to date, has caused more than one million deaths.
+The world has overcome long isolation periods imposed by governments in light of the global pandemic that, to date, has caused more than one million deaths.
 Cultural venues have indefinitely or even permanently closed down their stages, dance floors and exhibition spaces leaving an entire creative community at risk of survival.

-IRL Stories is written and photographed on medium-format film by visual artist Rita Couto, who shares a friendship or familiarity with the subjects, resulting in a participant observer approach to storytelling.
+IRL Stories is photographed on medium format film by visual artist Rita Couto, written with a participant observer approach to storytelling.

 It’s late summer 2020 and Oporto city has been a real desert.
 I met Igor Ribeiro (Ghetthoven) at the outdoor area of the bar and cultural venue Maus Hábitos, who welcomed me by waving his hand two meters away.
 I have known Igor for over fifteen years.
 I had the privilege of living in Oporto’s bohemian environment, following the path of this artist marked by an indomitable stage presence.
 From the DIY shows Jungle Cabaret (2008) held at the now-defunct Altar bar in Rua de Cedofeita, to the countless times attending national music festivals in the front row, up to the era when a diversity of musical genres could be listened in a single night in alternative spaces such as Fábrica do Som (Factory of Sound), Os Mutantes or the underground Gare Clube.
 And also the ideas, dreams and personas that I got to know and later were materialized and matured in musical projects, as in the band CRISIS, in the Groove Ball parties, in the collaborations with the eclectic band Moullinex and in the artist’s solo project Ghetthoven.